Skip to Content

 Looking back I wish I had spent an extra few days on the Ring Road.

-While 7 days is possible, you’ll be moving non-stop, and will probably miss a few highlights.
-Especially if you have a bad-weather day.
+While a 7-day Iceland ring road itinerary is possible, you’ll be moving non-stop, and will probably miss a few highlights.
+Especially if you have a bad-weather day (or two).

 Because the weather is definitely a factor in Iceland, with sudden snowstorms common in the spring, fall, and winter.